 The greatest advantage to oral agents is that no other treatment is so simple to use, it does not require a man to step away from the sexual situation to administer the treatment, and it is discrete.
 Think of all the millions of men who use these pills and you can understand how important simplicity and discretion are to them.
 Traveling with the medication is not problematic since it does not need to be refrigerated.
-Oral PDE-5 inhibitors also are one of the least expensive pharmacological options (even though they may seem expensive to you).
-Prices vary among pharmacies, so shop for the cheapest price from a trusted, reputable pharmacy.
+Oral PDE-5 inhibitors using the branded medications can be expensive (Viagra, Levitra, Cialis, Stendra, Staxyn).
+The good news is that the generic versions of the chemical in these medications are becoming available and are much more affordable.
+For example, generic 20 mg tablets of sildenafil are available at many local pharmacies for less than \$1.00 a pill using a GoodRx coupon (doses can be taken in formulations of 20-100 mg when used for ED).
+There is also a generic sildenafil 100 mg tablet available.
+Generic tadalafil (generic Cialis) should be available by the time this book is published and result in a cost savings on that medication.